HugoHasenbein/redmine_all_thumbnails/README.md

 2. go to plugins folder

-`rm -r redmine_all_attachments.git`
+`rm -r redmine_all_attachments`

 3. restart server f.i.  `sudo /etc/init.s/apache2 restart`

 ### Use

-* Go to Administration->plugins and choose your favirite icon set.
+* Go to Administration->plugins and choose your favorite icon set.
 (Source: https://github.com/dmhendricks/file-icon-vectors)
 * Go to Administration->Settings->Display and choose "Display attachment thumbnails"
 * Go to issues and view your attachments as file icons or thumbnailable images